AI Dubbing

-What Does Dub Mean in Anime?
+What Is Dub in Anime?
 A Complete Guide

 When Dragon Ball Z began airing in the United States in 1996, it captured the hearts of millions.
 The show’s rise to international fame was largely attributed to its English dub, which allowed non-Japanese speakers to enjoy the series in their native language.
 The characters, plot, and epic battles resonated deeply, transforming Dragon Ball Z into a cultural phenomenon.